ISA partnered with McCrindle Research to explore how Independent schools make a contribution that extends far beyond the school gate.

 - Explore the experiences of Independent school graduates and their contribution to society after their education.

-This report is a collation of insights and data from primary research and supplementary sources (for methodology and sources please see pages 52 and 53).
+This report is a collation of insights and data from primary research and supplementary sources.
 The primary research in this project consisted of two parts.
 The first, a Parents Insights Survey, was an online survey of parents with a child/children attending an Independent school.
 A second survey, the School Insights Survey, was distributed to Independent schools across Australia through the state and territory Independent school associations.

 Beyond the data, however, this report describes the positive impact Independent schools have every day on their students, and communities.
 This story is key to understanding the role played by Independent schools in their communities.